 Pledge a significant sum of money to your least favorite charity, payable if you renege on your commitment.
 Write the details of your “contract” down, sign it, date it, have it witnessed, and then—and this step is very important—make it public.
 Tell everybody, family, friends, and co-workers about your pledge and its consequences, and keep them abreast of your progress.

-An easy way to keep track of your progress is to purchase an inexpensive pedometer.
+An easy way to keep track of your weight-loss progress is to purchase an inexpensive pedometer.
 These step-counting devices are available online and in drugstores and sporting goods outlets.

 - Try workout videos.
 Another option is to get your hands on a workout video.
 Yoga, aerobics, weight lifting, T'ai chi—you name it, there’s a video out there that will walk you through it.
 Videos are a great alternative if you’d prefer to exercise in the comfort of your own home.
 From beginner to advanced, you’ll find several options in various formats to suit your activity level.

 - Don’t use bad weather as an excuse.
 Cold temperatures and poor weather can make exercise a drag, but don’t use them as an excuse to be a couch potato.
-Several of the activities mentioned above can be done right in your living room.
+Several of the healthy weight-loss activities mentioned above can be done right in your living room.
 Pop in an exercise video.
 Use your stairs as a stair-stepper.
 Buy a mini-trampoline, treadmill, or stationary bike.
 Join a gym.

 You can also pick up the pace during household chores such as dusting and vacuuming.
 Again, as long as you get your heart rate up and your blood pumping, it counts as exercise.